Fields and Facilities

 Jazz Ensemble One (MUP 375) and Jazz Ensemble Two (MUP 376) are big bands open to all students by audition.
 The jazz ensembles perform several concerts during the year, included appearances at the annual NAU Jazz Festival, often with today’s leading solo artists.
 For more information, please contact Prof. Joel DiBartolo, Director of Jazz Studies, at (928) 523-3779.

-Intercollegiate forensic competition includes participation in parliamentary debating, platform speaking and oral interpretation.
-The forensic team travels extensively in the western United States and outstanding students may expect national exposure.
-Credit may be obtained by taking SC 166 or SC 316 (forensic workshops).
-For additional information, inquire at School of Communication Office, Room 118.
+Intercollegiate forensic competition includes participation in team and individual debate, platform speaking such as persuasive speaking, limited preparation events such as impromptu, and oral interpretation.
+The NAU forensic team travels extensively in the western United States and participates in end-of-year national tournaments.
+Participation credit may be earned by taking CST 116 or CST 316 (forensic practicums).
+For additional information, inquire at the School of Communication office.

 The facility is open daily during the academic sessions with a valid NAU ID card and family memberships are also available.
 Visit us at www.nau.edu/naurec for program details and fees, as well as schedules, hours, and employment opportunities.